-Loss herein refers to the losses from loans, acceptances, guarantees, credit card revolving balances, and factoring without recourse.
+- 51 Loss herein refers to the losses from loans, acceptances, guarantees, credit card revolving balances, and factoring without recourse. - 52 This bank was taken into conservatorship by the Central Deposit Insurance Corporation (CDIC) in September 2008.

 Although the outstanding NPLs and the NPL ratio both declined in 2009, special mention loans not reported as NPLs increased significantly with an outstanding amount of NT\$412.9 billion at the end of 2009.
 If special mention loans are combined with NPLs, they amount to NT\$628.7 billion and account for 3.36% of total loans, higher than the figure of 2.83% in the previous year, suggesting that the loan quality of domestic banks declined slightly.